British Wildlife of the Week

 The weasel is often confused with its close relative, the stoat.
 Both are long, slender, fast-moving predators with a chesnut-brown head and upperparts, and creamy underparts.
 But the two species differ in two main ways.
 The first is the tail.
 A stoat’s tail is around half the length of its body and ends in a bushy black tip, whereas a weasel’s tail is usually quite short and inconspicuous.

 The second difference is size.
-As already mentioned, the weasel is minute – significantly smaller than the stoat, on average.
+As already mentioned, the weasel is minute, significantly smaller than the stoat on average.
 But size can be unreliable – not only because their relative size is hard to judge when viewing a lone animal, but also because weasels are extremely variable.
 Although some weasels are small enough to squeeze through a large wedding ring, a really big one can rival a small stoat in dimensions.
 In fact, this species varies in size more than almost any other mammal – between the sexes (females are roughly half the size of males), between populations, and from one individual to another.

 The weasel is also one of the fastest breeders in its family.
 In years with plenty of voles, this species may squeeze two generations into a single breeding season.
 Females are sexually mature by just three or four months old, so those born early in the year, in April and May, can produce a litter of their own by August.
 In fact, this time of year, towards the end of summer, is great for seeing weasels in Britain because the population has been swelled by large numbers of new adventurous youngsters.
-Weasels can turn up almost anywhere, including – if you are lucky – your own garden, but it’s usually best to head to some woods, moorland or lowland pastures to catch a glimpse of this little elongated exterminator.
+Weasels can turn up almost anywhere, including – if you are lucky – your own garden, but it’s usually best to head to some woods, moorland or lowland pastures to catch a glimpse of this diminutive predator.

 Next time on British Wildlife of the Week, we’ll be looking at a lizard that looks like a snake – the legless slowworm.